Steven Haggerty

 Larger Transaction Volumes

 B2B transactions typically involve much larger order quantities than B2C sales.
-Here's why this leads to higher profit margins:
+This leads to higher profit margins through several mechanisms:

 Bulk purchasing: B2B buyers often order in bulk, allowing sellers to offer volume discounts while still maintaining healthy profits.